Banu Hilal: Migration to the Maghreb

 The Banu Hilal first began migrating to the Maghreb when the Zirid dynasty of Ifriqiya proclaimed its independence from the Fatimid Caliphate of Egypt.
 In retribution against the Zirids, the Fatimids dispatched large Bedouin Arab tribes, mainly the Banu Hilal and Banu Sulaym, to defeat the Zirids and settle in the Maghreb.
 These tribes followed a nomadic lifestyle and were originally from the Hejaz and Najd.
 To persuade the Bedouin into migrating to the Maghreb, the Fatimid caliph gave each tribesman a camel and money and helped them cross from the east to the west bank of the Nile River.
 The severe drought in Egypt at the time also persuaded these tribes to migrate to the Maghreb, which had a better economic situation at the time.
-The Fatimid caliph instructed them to rule the Maghreb instead of the Zirid emir Al-Mu'izz and told them "I have given you the Maghrib and the rule of al-Mu'izz ibn Balkīn as-Sanhājī the runaway slave.
-You will want for nothing." and told Al-Mu'izz "I have sent you horses and put brave men on them so that God might accomplish a matter already enacted".
+The Fatimid caliph instructed them to rule the Maghreb instead of the Zirid emir al-Mu'izz and told them "I have given you the Maghrib and the rule of al-Mu'izz ibn Balkīn as-Sanhājī the runaway slave.
+You will want for nothing." and told al-Mu'izz "I have sent you horses and put brave men on them so that God might accomplish a matter already enacted".

+Upon arriving in Cyrenaica, the Arab nomads found the region almost empty of its inhabitants, except a few Zenata Berbers that al-Mu'izz had already mostly destroyed around Barqa.
+Estimates of the number of displaced persons vary among historians: on the one hand, a few tens of thousands of combatants according to Gabriel Camps, on the other hand, up to 50,000 people who left Egypt.
+Other estimates report a total of 150,000 to 200,000 people (including 50,000 warriors).
+This figure of 50,000 warriors is also cited by Leo Africanus, who relies on a certain medieval chronicler, "Ibnu Rachu".
+Cyrenaica was left to the Banu Sulaym while the Hilalians continued their westward expansion.
+According to the Encyclopédie berbère, the Banu Hilal, Banu Sulaym, and Banu Maqil together numbered no more than 100,000 Arabs in the Maghreb.
+Historians estimate the total number of Arab nomads who migrated to the Maghreb in few decades 11th century to be 250,000.
+Idris El Hareir provides estimates that yield the total number of individuals to 1,000,000 including the Banu Hilal and Banu Sulaym.
+According to Maya Shatzmiller, the entire population of the Maghreb at the time was estimated to be 5,000,000.